 Help from a winning Philadelphia truck accident lawyer can make all the difference in the outcome of your case.
 With over 30 years of experience, Founding Partner Jon Ostroff knows how to fight and win on behalf of clients.
 In one recent case, Jon recovered $10 million for a client who suffered catastrophic injuries in an explosive truck crash.
 Our client’s vehicle was disabled in the right lane of a busy highway when it was rammed at full speed by the driver of a tractor-trailer.
-Jon and the Ostroff Injury Law team worked quickly, using an emergency court motion to stop the trucking company from destroying or modifying evidence, and obtaining key witness statements to win the case for the client.
+Jon and the Ostroff Godshall Injury and Accident Lawyers team worked quickly, using an emergency court motion to stop the trucking company from destroying or modifying evidence, and obtaining key witness statements to win the case for the client.

 Let us put our experience to work for you.
 Call today to set up a free consultation about your case.